 Chemistry will provide you with an appreciation and understanding of the nature and and importance of our physical and organic world, how all the elements interact to make all the materials around is.

-Entry Requirements: Grade 6/6 in Science and 6 in Maths GCSE
+Entry Requirements: Grade 6/6 in Science and 6 in Chemistry GCSE

 Length of Course: 2 Years